 Marta from Learning Escapes

-The non-catholic cemetery of Rome dates back the 1700s and is one of the oldest burial grounds in Europe still in use.
-The cemetery is sheltered from the noise of the busy city streets by a curtain of trees and is a peaceful, secluded spot made of elaborate tombstones, beautiful sculptures and lush vegetation.
+The non-catholic cemetery of Rome dates back to the 1700s and is one of the oldest burial grounds in Europe still in use.
+The cemetery is sheltered from the noise of the busy city streets by a curtain of trees and is a peaceful, secluded spot made of elaborate tombstones, beautiful sculptures, and lush vegetation.

 It is the resting place of many illustrious artists and poets, who met their fate while visiting Rome.
 The most famous are poets Keats and Shelley, but taking a stroll through its meandering pathways, you will also encounter the graves of Antonio Gramsci (Italian philosopher and politician), Hendrik Andersen (Sculptor), Thomas Jefferson Page (American Explorer) and Sarah Parker Remond (African-American anti-slavery activist) among many others.

 Romans are very fond of this cemetery and usually refer to it as ‘the Protestant cemetery’ or ‘The cemetery of the Englishmen’, in honour of its first inhabitant, buried here in 1738 and originally from Oxford, UK.

 Rand from Well Traveled Mile

 Nestled at the bottom of the Val di Landro below the towering Dolomites, the Nasswand cemetery is neatly kept and has an intriguing history dating back to World War I. The cemetery located just alongside the road through the valley and is well worth the stop if you are passing through this area of the Dolomites.